mevplanas/vm-ng-cli/README.md

 ## Build

 Run `ng build` to build the project.

+## Production

 The build artifacts will be stored in the `dist/` directory.
 Use the `ng build --prod --deployUrl=dist/` flags for a production build and files can deployed in dist catalogs on IIS.

+## QA / mapsdev

+Run `ng build -c mapsdev --deployUrl=dist/` for a QA / mapsdev server.

+## Backend server.js configurations
+Compine options file with `npm run options`.
+Upload `options` folder in dist catalog to www... directory

 ## Web workers
 In order to use esri web workers follow current [Esri guide](https://github.com/esri/arcgis-webpack-plugin#usage).
-Unfortunately due to compiling issues set `"optimization": false` in angular.json, but this generates big bundle size.
+Unfortunately due to compiling issues set `"optimization": false` in angular.json, but this generates large bundle size.
-Use and `"optimization": true` and `"buildOptimizer": false`
+Use and `"optimization": true` and `"buildOptimizer": false` (this sets way larger bundle size)

 ## Running unit tests